spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### keywords.py
 * This script takes a text file, get the most commonly used words, and then googles for links related to these words

+### magic8ball.py
+* This script asks the user a question and then gives them the response a Magic 8 ball would

 ### music_randomizer.py
 * This script randomizes and organizes MP3 files in a folder or on a USB drive